 2. Will this be my only pair of waders?

 I generally keep only one pair of waders in play.
 I keep it simple.
-I don’t use wading pants.
-I don’t use hip waders.
+I don’t use wading pants, though I do own a pair of waist waders.
+I often will use them in winter when I know I won’t be wading with the exception of crossing small spring creeks here and there.

 Obviously, I’m not a fly fishing professional.
 Nor do I fly fish 40 days a year or more.

 If you fly fish quite a few days in late fall, winter, and early spring, you may want to purchase a pair of insulated waders.
-But most fly fishers rarely fish in near-freezing or sub-freezing weather.
-I fish maybe a couple days a year in freezing temps, and if I wear layers under my breathable waders, I am fine (though you need to remember I grew up in North Dakota, so cold is my friend!)
+However, I fish maybe two or three days a year in freezing temps, and if I wear layers under my breathable waders, I am fine (though you need to remember I grew up in North Dakota, so cold is my friend!)

 Another consideration is the depth and speed of the river.
 If you are fly fishing shallow creeks in the summer, you definitely don’t need waders.